ProjectOpenAccess/ProjectOpenAccess.github.io/readme.md

 15. Chieti
 16. Catania

-### 6.2 Verification on our Thesis:
+### 6.2 What about our initial questions?

-#### 6.2.1 Building Certification Verification

-According to our thesis, building certificate (as an element to represent the general construction of schools) may influence  students' grades and general results.
+1. Does the presence of libraries, museums and other cultural institutions in school surroundings impact how schools evaluate their teaching performance?
+2. Do building certifications also play a role in school self-evaluation?

+*School safety certificates*

-If we look at the best provinces on both Self-evaluation and Building Certificates Percentages, only **Rimini** and **Pordenone** appear on both the list.
-We can conclude that, given our data, **having a good percentage of building certificates has no apparent relation with the students results**.
+By looking at the best provinces on both school self-evaluation and school safety certificates, Rimini** and **Pordenone** are the only provinces on both lists.
+We can conclude that, according to our data, **having a good percentage of school safety certificates has no apparent relation with student performance**.

-Moreover, if we look at the worst building certificates percentage provinces and the worst self evaluation, only **Nuoro**, **Trieste** and **Chieti** appear on both lists.
-From this we can assume that **having a bad percentage of building certificates has no apparent relation with the students results.
+In the same way, by looking at the provinces having the lowest percentage of school safety certificates and the lowest school self-evaluation results, we can see that only **Nuoro**, **Trieste** and **Chieti** are included in both lists.
+From this, we can state that **having a bad percentage of school safety certificates has no apparent relation with student performance**.

-Finally, we can assume that, in general, **building certificate percentages do not have apparent relation with the students results.**.
+In conclusion, **the percentage of school safety certificates do not have an apparent relation with student performance**.

-#### 6.2.1 Cultural Institutes Verification

-According to our thesis, the number of cultural institutes around the schools may influence students' grades and general results.
+*Cultural institutions*

-If we look at the best provinces on both Self-evaluation and CI/Km^2, only **Rimini** and **Ascoli Piceno** appear on both lists.
-Given that, we can assume that **having a high number of CI around a school has no apparent relation with the students results**.
+By looking at the best provinces for school self-evaluation and cultural institutions per Km^2, we see that only **Rimini** and **Ascoli Piceno** appear on both lists.
+On this basis, we can state that **having a high number of cultural institutions nearby the school has no apparent relation with student performance**.

-Moreover, if we look at both the provinces with less CI/Km^2 and the worst in self-evaluation, we notice that **Rovigo**, **Sassari**, **Nuoro** and **Sud Sardegna** appear on both lists.
-Given that, we can assume that **having a low number of CI around a school may slightly influence students results in a negative way**
+In the same way, by looking at the worst provinces for school self-evaluation and cultural institutions per Km^2, we see that only **Rovigo**, **Sassari**, **Nuoro** and **Sud Sardegna** appear on both lists.
+On this basis, we can state that **having a low number of cultural institutions nearby the school may slightly have a negative influence on student performance**.

-Finally, we can assume that, in general, **the number of CI around a school very slightly influences students performance**.
+In conclusion, **the number of cultural institutions nearby the school very slighly influence students performance**.

-### 6.3 Final Verdict

-Overall, given the results presented above, we can say that unfortunately our initial thesis was not verified by our data analysis.